williamcfrancis/vlm-comparison-gemini-cog/README.md

-# Google Gemini Pro Vision vs CogVLM: A Comparative Study
+# Google Gemini Vision vs CogVLM: A Comparative Study
 Welcome to our GitHub repository, where we conduct a comparative study of two advanced open-source Vision Language Models: Google Gemini Pro Vision and CogVLM.
 This project aims to evaluate and contrast their performance across various images.

 ## Repository Purpose